Celebrate Medicine Take-Back Day Every Day

 The holidays are a time of giving.
 This spirit is great when it comes to presents and seasonal treats.
 For unwanted medications, the best way to give them is to the secure medicine return program.
 In this blog post first published in November, learn more about the ease and convenience of the program to get harmful medications out of our homes and the environment.

 On Oct.
-28, the Drug Enforcement Agency hosted its National Prescription Drug Take Back Day.
-Last April, Washington communities took back 8.5 tons of unwanted drugs during the event.
+26, the Drug Enforcement Agency hosted its National Prescription Drug Take Back Day.
+In April, Washington communities took back 16,757 pounds of unwanted drugs during the event.

 Did you miss the big day?